Record HTTP traffic

 - name: tap-filter

-6. Configure a port forwarding for the Envoy Administration interface as described in Envoy Administration interface.
+6. Configure a port forwarding for the Envoy Administration interface as described in Inspecting the Microgateway Engine via the Envoy administration interface.
 The standard port of the interface is port 19000.

 7.